 Best Everyday: Bruichladdich Scottish Barley, Classic Laddie

 The progressive Hebridean distillers of Bruichladdich make some fine whisky.
-The island of Islay, on which the brand is based, is traditionally known for the smoky flavor imparted by the peat fires used to dry the barley before fermentation.
-While Bruichladdich does make some extremely peaty whiskies, this Islay maker also makes some non-peated expressions, including the Classic Laddie.
+The island of Islay, on which the brand is based, is traditionally known for the smoky flavor imparted by the peat fires to dry the barley before fermentation.
+While Bruichladdich does make some extremely peaty whiskies, this Islay maker also makes some non-peated expressions, including The Classic Laddie.

 Best for Peat Fans: Lagavulin 16 Year Scotch

-Serious peat fans likely know and have enjoyed the Lagavulin’s 16-Year-Old Single Malt.
+Serious peat fans likely know and have enjoyed the Lagavulin’s 16-Year Islay Single Malt.
 It’s a classic, and for them, this is a reminder to revisit this familiar favorite.
 For the uninitiated, this is a great place to start your journey.
 The opening salvo is, as you’d expect, an explosion of peat smoke, but in its wake, your palate will discover awesomely sweet notes of vanilla, caramel, and fruit against hints of iodine, brine, and tea.
-It’s a beautifully layered whisky and a stellar choice for smoke aficionados new and old.
+It’s a beautifully layered whisky and a stellar choice for smoke aficionados, new and old.

 Best for Sherry Bomb Lovers: GlenDronach Parliament 21 Year Old

-For those who like their whisky well-aged in ex-sherry casks, The GlenDronach Parliament 21-year-old is a righteous treat.
+For those who like their whisky well-aged in ex-sherry casks, The GlenDronach Parliament 21 Years is a righteous treat.
 Matured long enough to drink itself in Pedro Ximénez and Oloroso casks from Andalucía, the decades slumbering in the Spanish wood give the whisky luscious flavors of dried fruits, rich chocolate, and delectable spices.
 Named not for the governmental body but rather a flock of rooks that make their nest near the distillery, GlenDronach Parliament is a big, beautiful sherry bomb worth a place of honor on any home bar.

 Best for Cocktails: Balvenie 14 Year Old Caribbean Cask